imqueue/imqueue.com/get-started.md

 ### 4.2 Running Service

-Make sure you have redis server running on default port before launching your service.
+Make sure you have Redis server running on default port before launching your service.
 Running service is easy, just execute:

 ~~~bash